Sleep Training Research

 - Methods designed to treat existing ‘sleep problems’: These include ‘extinction’ methods (more commonly known as Cry-It-Out and Controlled Crying) and are designed to prevent a baby being ‘rewarded’ with parents’ attention for crying whilst settling to sleep, or on waking during the night.

 - Methods designed to prevent ‘sleep problems’ from developing: These focus either on development of routines or schedules which are broadly designed to help babies differentiate between night-time as sleep time, and day-time as wake, play and feed time; or they are designed to teach the baby to fall asleep in their cot/crib (e.g. Shush and Pat) until they can eventually do so without parental support.

-Some studies report that the improvement in mothers' or babies' self-reported sleep was only significant for part of the group who took part.
-Hiscock & Wake (2002), for example, conducted a large randomised trial of controlled-crying/camping out, with 8-10 months old babies..
-They found that the overall improvement seen in the number of mothers reporting infant sleep problems two months later was due to significant improvement occurring only in a sub-group of depressed mothers.
-There was no significant improvement in the 'non-depressed' group.
+Some studies report that the improvement in mothers’ or babies’ self-reported sleep was only significant for part of the group who took part.
+For example a large randomised trial of controlled-crying/camping out was conducted with 8-10 months old babies.
+The researchers found that the overall improvement seen in the number of mothers reporting infant sleep problems two months later was due to significant improvement occurring only in a sub-group of depressed mothers.
+There was no significant improvement in the ‘non-depressed’ group

 Although the vast majority of studies have reported initial increases in (maternally-reported) infant sleep duration, and/or reduction in night waking, relatively few studies have investigated whether this effect persists long-term, or whether the perception of sleep improvement is supported by objective data (e.g. via actigraphy).
 In most published studies the initial improvement, or benefit of using the method disappeared over time, and outcomes were the same for the group of babies who had been sleep trained as for those in the control group who had not.

 Limitations of the research